 Invasive Species

-The most concerning Invasive Species in Morrison Lake is Eurasian Watermilfoil (EWM).
+The most concerning Invasive Species in Morrison Lake

 Eurasian watermilfoil is a perennial aquatic plant that grows under the water surface.
 Its leaves are feather-like with 12 or more thin segments (native milfoil has 11 or fewer leaf segments).
-Eurasian watermilfoil is most commonly found in water 1-3 m deep (~3-10 ft) in lakes, rivers, and ponds, but can occur at depths up to 10 m (~33 ft).
+Eurasian watermilfoil is most commonly found in water 1-3m deep (~3-10 ft) in lakes, rivers, and ponds, but can occur at depths up to 10m (~33 ft).
 Found in acidic or alkaline waters, this plant blooms small reddish flowers that rise above the water in red tangled stems in July and August.
 Eurasian watermilfoil grows in thick, dense mats that crowd out native species, reducing biodiversity, and deoxygenate water when decomposing, killing other aquatic species.
 It can also cause damage to boat motors, negatively impact fishing and swimming, and increase suitable mosquito habitat.

 Eurasian watermilfoil is spread through fragmentation of plants and the release of aquarium plants and pets.